pavanuppuluri/react-expense-tracker/README.md

 This is an **Expense Tracker Application** developed in React.

 To run this follow below steps

-Step 1 Clone the repo https://github.com/pavanuppuluri/react-hello-world.git
+Step 1 Clone the repo https://github.com/pavanuppuluri/react-expense-tracker.git

-Step 2 Now open command prompt and go to react-hello-world folder
+Step 2 Now open command prompt and go to react-expense-tracker folder

 Step 3 Run npm install This command installs required dependencies from package.json